Sign Up

 • Respect and appreciation for another language

-• Ability to observe and communicate without judgment
+• Ability to communicate without judgment

 • Recognize cultural barriers